The Little Prince (2015 film): Plot

-An ambitious young mother moves to a new neighborhood and imposes a coaching life plan for her daughter that leaves no time for playing or even making friends, all for her to enroll at the prestigious Werth Academy.
-The girl, however, becomes distracted by her elderly retired Aviator neighbor, who tells her the story of the "Little Prince", claiming that he encountered him in the Sahara after crash-landing there.
-As soon as they met, the strange kid revealed he needed a box to contain his sheep.
-The Aviator drew one for him, and they quickly became friends.
+A young mother moves to a new neighborhood and imposes a coaching life plan for her daughter that leaves no time for playing or making friends, all for her to enroll at the prestigious Werth Academy.
+The girl, however, becomes distracted by her elderly retired Aviator neighbor, who tells her the story of the "Little Prince", a boy he claims to have encountered after crash-landing in the Sahara.
+As soon as they met, the boy revealed he needed a sheep.
+Lacking drawing skills, the Aviator drew him a box containing a sheep, satisfying the Little Prince, and they became friends.

 The Little Prince's home is "Asteroid B-612", which is covered in baobab sprouts.
-After clearing away the sprouts, the Little Prince discovered and nurtured a Rose into maturity.
+After clearing away the sprouts, the Little Prince discovered and nurtured a rose into maturity.
 Despite becoming his friend, she was selfish.
 Both being too young to know how to love each other, they separated.
 The Little Prince started traveling away from his asteroid.
-During his journey, he meets adults from other asteroids, such as a King, a Conceited Man, and a wealthy businessman.
-The little Prince eventually lands on Earth, where he befriends a red Fox.
+During his journey, he meets adults from other asteroids, such as a King, a Conceited Man, and a wealthy Businessman.
+The Little Prince eventually lands on Earth, where he befriends a red fox.
 The Fox later says goodbye to the Little Prince, advising him to always see with his heart.
 The Aviator gives the girl a stuffed Fox as a gift, telling her that he will leave soon to go find the Little Prince.

-Realising that she has not been following the plan, her infuriated mother redoubles her daughter's assignments.
+Realising she has not been following the plan, her infuriated mother redoubles the girl's assignments.
 Nevertheless, the girl continues to read the story of the Little Prince, secretly visiting the Aviator to find out how it ends.
-The Aviator tells her that the Little Prince had succumbed to a venomous Snake bite to be reunited with his beloved Rose.
-Although the Aviator assures her that he firmly believes the Little Prince succeeded, the girl, upset by the dark twist to the story, wishes that she had never met the Aviator or heard the story.
-She tries to forget about the Little Prince, and focuses on her assignments.
+The Aviator reveals that the Little Prince succumbed to a venomous snake bite to be reunited with his beloved Rose.
+Although the Aviator assures her that he believes the Little Prince succeeded, the girl, upset by the dark ending, wishes that she had never met the Aviator or heard the story.
+She tries to forget about the Little Prince and focuses on her assignments.